Overview

 Q: What happens next?

-Your application will be reviewed by our recruitment team to check that you are a good fit for the course.
+Your application will be reviewed by our recruitment team.
 They may reach out to you for additional information if required.
-If you are accepted onto the course, you will be issued a provisional offer from Springboard.
-You need to accept this offer.
+If your application is successful, you will be issued a provisional offer from Springboard.
+You need to accept this offer within four days from when the offer has been made.

 Once this has been accepted you will need to make an application to UCD, details of how to do this will be sent to you by the Innovation Academy.